krii1988/countryEncyclopedia/README.md

 ### Manual Installation:

+1. Go to `backend` folder and make a copy of the `.env.example` file and rename it to `.env`.

-1. Run Docker-compose:
+2. Run Docker-compose:
     `docker-compose up -d`

-2. Change directory to the backend folder:
+3. Change directory to the backend folder:
     `cd backend\`

-3. Install dependencies:
+4. Install dependencies:
     `composer install`

-4. Generate the application key:
+5. Generate the application key:
     `php artisan key:generate`

-5. Run database migrations:
+6. Run database migrations:
     `php artisan migrate`

-6. Populate the database:
+7. Populate the database:
     `php artisan db:populate`

-7. Start the Laravel server:
+8. Start the Laravel server:
     `php artisan serve`

 ## Usage

 1. Go to http://localhost:4200 to see the application running.
+2. GraphiQL is available at http://localhost:8000/graphiql
-2. To stop the containers, run:
+3. To stop the containers, run: `docker-compose down`
-    `docker-compose down`

 ## Additional Backend Commands

-1. Populate the database with data from https://restcountries.com/v3.1/all API (is unavailable, a local JSON file is used instead).
+1. Populate the database with data from https://restcountries.com/v3.1/all API (if unavailable, a local JSON file (`backend/app/Data/countries.json`) is used instead).
     `php artisan db:populate`

 2. Clear the database: